-Spellings are given out on a Friday, practiced through the week and tested again the following Friday.
+Spellings are given out on a Tuesday, practiced through the week, and tested again the following Tuesday.
 The spelling activities are completed in class but your child will bring home their weekly words in the spelling book to practise at home.

 The whole school will be using Class Dojo this year.
 Dojo is a points system that allows us to reward effort, consistency, demonstration of our core values, growth mindset and kindness.
 As well as collecting points individually, the children are also collecting points for their newly allocated School House.
 The House with the most points at the end of the year will win the House Cup.

 The Houses, and House Leaders are:

 The House of St Peter- Mrs Love and Mrs Wilby